telefonicaid/fiware-cygnus/cygnus-ngsi/doc/installation_and_administration_guide/management_interface.md

 ##<a name="section10"></a>`POST /v1/subscriptions`

-Creates a new subscription to Orion, passed as a Json in the payload (Two JSON are required, the first must contain the subscription as it would be sent to Orion normally and the second must contain the information about the endpoint).
+Creates a new subscription to Orion.
+The Json passed in the payload contains the Json subscription itself and Orion's endpoint details.

 ```
 POST "http://<cygnus_host>:<management_port>/v1/subscriptions"